Rules & Repertoire

 A completed application form

-A photocopy of an official document indicating date of birth
+A photocopy of an official document indicating the date of birth

 A YouTube video recording